All Episodes

 The tentacles of the foreclosure monster reach all the way into a Naperville, Illinois animal shelter, where McKenzie and Rocket are its collateral damage.

-Uh Mary Umberger, who wrote the story for Chicago Tribune, requested interviews with McKenzie and Rocket and Bailey, but they were not available for comment.
+Mary Umberger, who wrote the story for Chicago Tribune, requested interviews with McKenzie and Rocket and Bailey, but they were not available for comment.

-Reportedly too depressed.
+Reportedly, too depressed.

-And they didn't want to say bad things about their owners, because they might not get new ones.
+And they didn't want to say bad things about their owners because they might not get new ones.

 Yes, we're seeing people in bad financial situations who are moving to places where they can't have pets.

-Uh definitely has been an increase in the past six months to a year.
+Definitely has been an increase in the past six months to a year.

-Well, now this is bad enough when women and minorities are hardest hit.
+Well, now this is bad enough when women and minorities are hardest hit, but now when dogs and cats are victims of the subprime mortgage myth, now we know it's serious.

 All right, back to the phones.